 With so much at stake regarding credentialing and recredentialing, each error, delay, or misstep has profound financial ramifications that damages the healthcare organization’s bottom line and threatens its very viability.
 Don’t risk this critical step by turning it over to well-meaning staff who try their best but often encounter unexpected problems or are simply stretched in too many directions.

 Instead turn it over to experts who specialize in credentialing, doing it every day throughout the year for thousands of healthcare professionals around the country.
 You’ll be doing yourself and your organization a huge favor.
-Urology Practice Specialists is a division of Physician Practice Specialists and our team at www.providerenrollmentservices.com handles all of our billing client’s credentialing and negotiation needs.
-We nearly 2000 providers that we assist with credentialing on an annual basis and have been doing it for 10+ years.
-No need to hire a separate credentialing company or trust your EHR company to handle it for you.
-Turning over your credentialing and contracting to an EHR would be the equivalent of a credentialing and contracting company creating an EHR that works for every specialty in every state.
+Urology Practice Specialists is a division of Physician Practice Specialists and handles all of our client’s credentialing and insurance negotiation needs.